How to spot a solar cowboy company

 Even if the quote includes the details of brands and models of equipment, look for the clause in the contract where the company can swap the product out to one that is “of equal quality or value” if the specified product cannot be supplied at the time of installation.

-Again, this is commonly used by solar cowboys to change the brands of products promised to cheaper, poorer quality equipment because most consumers will not know the difference between different brands of railing, solar panels, inverters, and batteries.
+Again, this is commonly used by solar cowboys to change the brands of products promised to cheaper, poorer quality equipment because most consumers will not know the difference between different brands of railing, solar panels, solar inverters, and batteries.

 There have been many cases of solar cowboy companies that have sold dodgy equipment and installations phoenixing (changing) to a new company and starting again.